 Expressive arts and design involves enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role-play, and design and technology.

 French lessons are available by an outside agency for an extra fee.
 These half hour lessons take place twice a week; they introduce the children to French and also create awareness of foreign languages and cultures.
 Another very popular extra activity is Little Kickers who come twice a week to teach football through play.

 During the summer we hold a themed garden party for the Duckling and Rainbow children with a bouncy castle and a ball pit to play on and indoors we hold a buffet tea.
-The Sunshine children enjoy a summer barbeque or a trip to such places as Marwell, Paultons Park or The Sea Life Centre.
+The Sunshine children enjoy a summer Sports Day and Afternoon Tea.
 At Christmas we all participate in a Christmas concert which is held at the Otterbourne Village Hall and is performed by the Rainbow and Sunshine children with the Ducklings in the audience.
 Parents are invited to participate in all of these activities and we have always been very well supported.

 *(Source: Statutory Framework for the Early Years Foundation Stage)